Pranathi0408/Customer-RFM-Analysis-SQL-PowerBI/README.md

 Customer Segmentation
 Develop segment-specific strategies to retain At Risk customers, re-engage Lost Customers, and nurture Potential Loyalists toward higher-value segments.

+## Project Outcome

+This project demonstrates the use of SQL and Power BI to transform transaction data into customer-level insights.

+The analysis helps identify:

+High-value customers
+Customers at risk of churn
+Customer segments
+Revenue-driving segments
+High-performing product categories
+Top-performing products
+Revenue trends

+The resulting dashboard provides an interactive view of customer behavior, revenue performance, product performance, and business recommendations.

+Author — Pranathi K